What to Do in Ronda for a Day (Must-see Attractions + Tips)

 Although you can see the main attractions in Ronda in a day, you do really want to spend longer than a day to soak up its atmosphere and visit its surroundings.

-If you only have a few hours in Ronda, Puente Nuevo Bridge and Mondragon Palace are two unmissable things to see.
+If you only have a few hours in Ronda, I wouldn’t miss Puente Nuevo Bridge and Mondragon Palace.
+These are two unmissable sights.

 Enjoy your time in Ronda!